Explore Courses

 1. Developing a project plan which includes developing an approach of how to execute, monitor and control and close a project.

-2. Developing project schedule as a part of planning activity (timelines) showing project start date and end date, all the activities sequenced, how many resources are working on each activity, what is the duration of each activity, estimated cost of each activity, milestones, and understanding the critical path of each project to control project completion on time.
+2. Developing a project schedule as a part of planning activity (timelines) showing project start date and end date, all the activities sequenced, how many resources are working on each activity, what is the duration of each activity, estimated cost of each activity, milestones, and understanding the critical path of each project to control project completion on time.

 3. Ensuring training processes are established and then implementing them for all the technical professionals.